jherey/amazing-cabbage/src/pages/posts/creating-an-amazon-ec2-instance.md

 ![view instance](/images/screenshot-2019-10-15-at-4.24.10-pm.png)

 ## Connecting to your EC2 Instance

-* Click on _"Connect"_ so you can ssh into your EC2 instance
+* Click on _"Connect"_ so you can ssh into your EC2 instance.

 ![connect by ssh](/images/screenshot-2019-10-15-at-4.37.29-pm.png)

 * Follow the instructions and you should successfully connect to your instance.

 ![terminal showing ssh connection](/images/screenshot-2019-10-15-at-4.41.23-pm.png)

 _You can then follow my tutorial_ [_here_](https://jherey.netlify.com/posts/node-js-with-nginx-using-digital-ocean/) _if you want to deploy a Node.js application.
 Thanks for reading!_